matrix-org/matrix.org/content/blog/2025/10/2025-10-10-post-mortem.md

 {{ figure(
     img="/blog/img/morg-high-level-architecture.png"
     caption="A schema showing Synapse connected to a primary database.
 It also shows a secondary database pulling WALs from the primary.
-Finally the primary database also pushes WALs to a S3 bucket"
+Finally the primary database also pushes WALs to a S3 bucket."
 )}}

 Confusingly, at the time of the incident, the primary database server is called `db-02`, and the secondary database server is called `db-01`.
 The deployment runs on bare metal servers at Mythic Beasts and the Postgres database servers both use their own logical RAID 10 array with [`mdraid`](https://docs.kernel.org/admin-guide/md.html).